Who We Are, Mission and Vision

 The BBDC was established in 1978 as an extra-departmental unit of the Faculty of Medicine, University of Toronto with the primary objective of advancing diabetes research, education, and patient care.

-We offer several grants, studentships, fellowships, and other support for qualified individuals involved in diabetes research at the University of Toronto and its affiliated hospitals and research institutes across the city including SickKids, Mount Sinai Hospital, University Health Network, Sunnybrook Health Sciences Centre, St. Michael’s Hospital, Women’s College Hospital, Centre for Addiction and Mental Health and many other community affiliated sites.
+We offer several grants, studentships, fellowships, and other support for qualified individuals involved in diabetes research or quality improvement at the University of Toronto and its affiliated hospitals and research institutes across the city including SickKids, Mount Sinai Hospital, University Health Network, Sunnybrook Health Sciences Centre, St. Michael’s Hospital, Women’s College Hospital, Centre for Addiction and Mental Health and many other community affiliated sites.

-Our members are a network of over 200 faculty and health care providers involved in diabetes research, education and care from various departments at the University of Toronto and its affiliated hospitals and research institutes.
+Our members are a network of over 200 faculty and health care providers involved in diabetes research, education or care from various departments at the University of Toronto and its affiliated hospitals and research institutes.

 Mission

-- Develop novel treatment paths to cure diabetes or prevent its complications
+• Develop novel treatment paths to cure diabetes or prevent its complications

-- Identify innovative ways to manage diabetes and improve the lives of those living with the condition
+• Identify innovative ways to manage diabetes and improve the lives of those living with the condition

 Vision